fatchur/Simple-Tensor/README.md

 **weights**: Filter weights of this tensor operation
 **biases** : Biases of this tensor moperation

-> case 1: you have a tensor with the shape of [?, 100, 100, 3], and want to apply a convolution with the same shape output.
+> **case 1**: you have a tensor with the shape of [?, 100, 100, 3], and want to apply a convolution with the same shape output.
+> - Because the output width and height is same with input, so the stride is [1, 1, 1, 1]
-> your filter designedt to be 3 in width and height, so the filter shape is [3, 3, 3=>input depth, 3=>output depth.
+> - suppose your filter designed to be 3 in width and height, so the filter shape is [3, 3, 3=>input depth, 3=>output depth].
-> by default, the padding method is SAME
+> - by default, the padding method is SAME

 ```python
 conv_result, weights_of_conv1, biases_of_conv1 = new_conv_layer(input_tensor, [3, 3, 3, 3], name='conv1', activation='LRELU')
 ```

-- _case 2 example_: you have a tensor with the shape of [?, 100, 100, 3], and want to apply convolution with the output shape:[?, 50, 50, 8] or _half of the previous shape_.
+> **case 2**: you have a tensor with the shape of [?, 100, 100, 3], and want to apply convolution with the output shape:[?, 50, 50, 8] or half of the intial width and height.
+> - Because the output width and height is half of input size, so the stride is [1, 2, 2, 1]
+> - suppose your filter designed to be 3 in width and height, so the filter shape is [3, 3, 3=>input depth, 8=>output depth].
+> - by default, the padding method is SAME

 ```python
 conv_result, weights_of_conv1, biases_of_conv1 = new_conv_layer(input_tensor, [3, 3, 3, 8], name='conv1', activation='LRELU', padding='SAME', strides=[1, 2, 2, 1])